James Arness in ‘Gunsmoke’.

 - On air: 1957-1963

 This CBS Western told the story of Paladin, a West Point graduate who turns into a gun for hire.
-The series aired in 1957, but in 2012 writer David Mamet said he was planning a reboot, according to Lacey Rose in the Hollywood Reporter.
-The deal was signed with CBS, but the reboot was never made.
+The series aired in 1957; in 2012, writer David Mamet said he was planning a reboot.
+A deal was made with CBS, but the reboot never came to fruition.

 #4.
 1923